2026 USDA projected marketing year average prices and national average yields

 What This Calculator Does

-This crop yield revenue calculator estimates gross revenue per acre by multiplying expected yield by market price for any crop.
-It uses 2026 USDA Agricultural Outlook Forum projections showing marketing year average prices of $4.20 per bushel for corn, $10.30 per bushel for soybeans, and $5.00 per bushel for wheat, along with national average yields of 181 bushels per acre for corn, 53 for soybeans, and 52 for wheat.
-The tool calculates per-acre and total farm revenue, includes optional production cost inputs for profitability analysis, and factors in crop insurance indemnities and government program payments.
+This calculator estimates gross revenue per acre by multiplying your expected yield by the market price for any crop.
+It uses 2026 USDA projected prices as defaults: $4.20/bu corn, $10.30/bu soybeans, $5.00/bu wheat.
+Enter your own farm-specific yield history and local cash price to override those defaults.
+The tool calculates per-acre and total farm revenue, accepts optional production cost inputs for profitability analysis, and factors in crop insurance indemnities and government program payments (ARC-CO, PLC) to show net farm income.

 The Formula